-In most circumstances you will be charged interest if the provisional tax you paid is less than your residual income tax.
-If the provisional tax you pay is more than your residual income tax, the IRD may pay you interest on the difference.
+If the provisional tax you have paid is less than your RIT, you will be charged interest in most circumstances.
+If the provisional tax you pay is more than your RIT, Inland Revenue may pay you interest on the difference.

-If you are also registered for GST you are able to pay your provisional tax at the same time as your GST payments.
+If you are also registered for GST, you can pay your provisional tax at the same time as your GST.
+To use this option, you elect with Inland Revenue to use the option, then Inland Revenue calculates the ratio and advises you before your first provisional tax payment is due.
 You will be able to use the ratio option if:

 The Accounting Information Method (AIM)

-This method available is available from the 2019 income year and allows you to calculate and pay provisional tax using AIM-capable software which calculates provisional tax based on current year accounting income information.
-At present this will only be available if you have gross income under $5m.
-Payments will be due in line with your GST filing dates.
+This option allows you to calculate and pay provisional tax using AIM-capable software which calculates provisional tax based on current year accounting income information.
+Payments are due in line with your GST filing dates.
+At present this option is only available if you have gross income under $5m.

-Where payments have been made using the calculated amounts under the AIM-capable software, there will not be any interest exposure if the actual year end tax liability differs to the calculated tax liability.
+Where payments have been made using the calculated amounts under the AIM-capable software, you will not be liable for any interest due if the actual year-end tax liability differs from the calculated tax liability.

-This method of paying provisional tax may not suit everyone.
-Solutions such as tax pooling can also be used to ease taxpayers' concerns and costs in calculating provisional tax.
-We suggest that you discuss your options with your accountant.
+It is important to choose an option that suits your business.
+Strategies such as tax pooling can also ease taxpayers' concerns and costs.
+We suggest that you discuss your options with us.

 Resident Withholding Tax (RWT) is a tax deducted on interest earned from investments and bank accounts.
 The investment organisation or bank deducts this tax when they credit interest to you.